Plaça de Catalunya

 Plaça de Catalunya Review

-The underground tourist office on the northeast corner is the place to pick up free maps of the city and check on walking tours, some in English, that originate there.
-The most interesting features in this large but mostly uncharming square are the sensual and exuberant sculptures.
-Starting from the corner nearest the head of the Rambla, have a close look at, first, the blocky Subirachs monument to Francesc Macià, president of the Generalitat (autonomous Catalan government) from 1934 to 1936.
-In the center of the reflecting pool is Clarà's stunning Déesse (Goddess), kneeling gracefully in the surface film.
-At the northwest corner is Gargallo's heroic bronze of men, women, and oxen hauling in the grape harvest, and at the northeast corner across from the Corte Inglés is the Federic Marès bronze of a buxom maiden on horseback holding a model of the ship Columbus used in his historic voyage.
+The works of sculpture ringing the square provide a study in contrasts.
+Marvel first at the eyesore prize, in the corner nearest the top of La Rambla: the monumentally banal stone stepladder by Josep Maria Subirachs, offered up as a monument to Francesc Macià, president of the Generalitat (the autonomous Catalan government) from 1934 to 1936.
+In the center of the reflecting pool is Josep Clarà's stunning marble Déesse (Goddess), kneeling gracefully in water.
+(The figure is actually a copy of the original, moved to the Generalitat building in Pl.
+Sant Jaume to protect it from the elements.)
+At the northwest corner is Pau Gargallo's heroic bronze rendition of the grape harvest, an allegorical reference to Girona, one of the provinces of Catalunya celebrated for its agriculture.
+And at the northeast corner, across from the Corte Inglés, is the Federic Marès bronze of a buxom maiden on horseback holding a model of the ship Columbus used in his historic voyage.